 MULTI-TIERED TECHNICAL SUPPORT

-Technical support is often subdivided into tiers or levels, in order to better serve a business or customer base.
+Technical support is often subdivided into Support tiers or Support levels, in order to better serve a business or customer base.
 A common support structure revolves around a three-tiered technical support system..

 Tier/Level 1 (T1/L1)